How to write a cover letter

 Alternatively, consider waiting to discuss your disability in person to build rapport and address specific concerns.
 Remember, employers are legally obligated to make reasonable adjustments for disabled employees, so your disclosure can be a positive step towards a supportive work environment.

-Take inspiration from our example 'disclosing a disability' cover letter below.
+Take inspiration from our example disclosing a disability cover letter below.

 How do I sign off a cover letter?

-How you sign off your cover letter depends on how you addressed it.
 If you include a named contact, sign it off with 'Yours sincerely'.
 If you use a general greeting, finish with 'Yours faithfully'.

 Example cover letters